sacridini/Awesome-Geospatial/README.md

 * [xarray_leaflet](https://github.com/davidbrochart/xarray_leaflet) - An xarray extension for tiled map plotting.
 * [xcube](https://github.com/dcs4cop/xcube) - xcube is a Python package for generating and exploiting data cubes powered by xarray, dask, and zarr.
 * [YATSM](https://github.com/ceholden/yatsm) - Yet Another Timeseries Model (YATSM) is a Python package for utilizing a collection of timeseries algorithms and methods designed to monitor the land surface using remotely sensed imagery.
-* [geosnap](https://github.com/spatialucr/geosnap) - geosnap makes it easier to explore, model, analyze, and visualize the social and spatial dynamics of neighborhoods.

 ## Perl